 Assessment for, as, and of learning should underpin all assessment practices in Stages 4 and 5 science.
-Science teaching and learning programs should incorporate of range of assessment strategies such as:
+Science teaching and learning programs should incorporate a range of assessment strategies such as:

 - diagnostic, formative and summative assessments